wertstahl/Mousearrest/README.md

 # Mousetrap
-Trap the Mouse Pointer in a Window to (for example) clean your Mouse or Keyboard
+Trap the Mouse Pointer in a Window to (for example) clean your Mouse or Keyboard Works on Windows XP, Windows 7, Windows 10 x32 and x64 alike.

 Press ESC to end & release